ahmad-ibra/count-k8s/docs/grpc_slides.md

 ## Agenda
 - Intro to gRPC and Protobufs
 - gRPC & Protobufs vs REST & JSON
-- When to use gRPC and REST
-- Protobuf Serialization
 - Considerations When Using gRPC
-- A tour of Buf
+- A quick tour of Buf - a protobuf platform
 - Demo
 - Buf at Spectro Cloud